-Ineos Grenadier: Defender-inspired 4x4 will be built in Wales
+Ineos Grenadier: Defender-inspired 4x4 revealed

-Ineos also confirmed that the Grenadier will be built in a bespoke new manufacturing facility in Bridgend, South Wales.
+Ineos previously confirmed that the Grenadier will be built in a bespoke new manufacturing facility in Bridgend, South Wales.
 This will create 200 jobs initially, and up to 500 in the long term.
 Site development is now under way to support planned start of production in 2021.

 Ineos will be also be investing in a sub-assembly plant in Portugal, with this facility producing the Grenadier’s body and chassis in conjunction with European supply chain partners.

 “The decision to build in the UK is a significant expression of confidence in British manufacturing, which has always been at the heart of what Ineos stands for.”
 Ratcliffe commented.

 The rumours have been swirling for quite some time as to what Ineos were planning.
 Having initially met with the bosses at Jaguar Land Rover in 2016, many assumed they were trying to bring the Land Rover Defender back to life by purchasing its patent.